 Bongaerts is a true connector between science, society and business and is frequently asked to provide her thought leadership on the industrial, societal and sustainability impact of biotech advances.

 Throughout her career, she has been determined to accelerate the so-called ‘biorevolution’ in which the convergence of biological and the digital worlds can create a vast range of applications that are smarter, smaller and cleaner.
 Those innovations are already impacting all sectors: from agriculture to medicine and from new materials to cleaner fuels, but she strongly believes that this technological revolution can only reach its full potential if science takes into account both business and society.

-Dr. ir.
-Nadine Bongaerts graduated summa cum laude from her Ph.D. in synthetic biology that she completed at the National Institute for Health and Medical Research (INSERM) and CRI in Paris.
-During her thesis research, she developed faster and cheaper methods based on the genetic modification of bacteria to find new antibiotics against tuberculosis.
-She previously obtained her bachelors and masters degree from Delft University of Technology and Leiden University.
+Before joining GOURMEY, graduated summa cum laude from her Ph.D. in synthetic biology at the National Institute for Health and Medical Research (INSERM) in Paris.
+During her PhD, she developed a faster and cheaper method to discover new antibiotics.
+She previously obtained her bachelors and master’s degree in Life Science & Technology from Delft University of Technology and Leiden University.

-Bongaerts is also active in the science-startup scene.
 In 2012, she became the Dutch chairman of the Kairos Society, a global community to connect innovative young entrepreneurs.
-More recently, she was appointed as Vice President of Hello Tomorrow, a Paris-based non-profit organization that helps science entrepreneurs in their journey to bringing laboratory inventions to the market.
-Since 2015, more than 15k science startups have applied to their startup challenges and Hello Tomorrow finalist startups have already raised more than $300M.
+In 2013, she helped to build the international deeptech organisation Hello Tomorrow that helps science entrepreneurs in their journey to bringing laboratory inventions to the market.
+Since 2015, more than 20k science startups have applied to their startup challenges and Hello Tomorrow finalist startups have already raised more than $300M.